 Owner of DLM Resto Services

-PT Bio Farma officials visited the Güntner facilities in Pasuruan, East Java for a detailed explanation of its products and to be reassured of their high quality and certification.
-Güntner supplied a total of 46 Cubic VARIO air cooler units for controlling temperature in the production and storage areas of the new building, plus four special High Efficiency air cooler units with humidity control capabilities.
+PT Bio Farma officials visited the Güntner facilities in Pasuruan, East Java for a detailed explanation of its coolings solutions and to be reassured of their high quality and certification.
+Güntner supplied a total of 46 Cubic VARIO Air Cooler units for controlling temperature in the production and cold storage areas of the new building, plus four fully customised Cubic VARIO Air Coolers with humidity control capabilities.

 At the time, nobody could have realised just how critical the building would be for the health of Indonesia’s population.
 In early 2020, as the coronavirus pandemic began to spread across the world, creating and storing Covid-19 vaccines became a major priority for PT Bio Farma.
 Their role in the crisis was given the official stamp of approval in August of that year, when Indonesian President Joko Widodo paid a visit to the new facility, where scientists were hard at work developing a new vaccine.
 Importantly, the building allowed the company to have its laboratory in the same place as its production and storage facilities.